swcarpentry/DEPRECATED-bc/novice/teaching/01-general.md

     because they have to watch you type then type it all in again themselves.

+* Repeat questions loudly and clearly to make sure that everybody hears and understands them before proceeding with answering them.

 #### Pitfalls

 Instructing at a workshop isn't trivial.